 Please keep in mind that FedEx Ground and Home Delivery shipping options do not come with a guaranteed delivery date.
 2nd Day Air and Standard Overnight are the only guaranteed shipping options offered on our website.

 United States Postal Service - Some orders are eligible to ship by USPS Priority Mail.
 To be eligible, the items on your order must fit in the Small Flat Rate, Regional Rate A or Regional Rate B boxes.
+Any fragrance oils or combustibles must also have a flash point of 165F or higher to qualify for USPS shipping.
 The USPS option will display if your order qualifies.
 If you are located in Alaska, Hawaii, Canada or have a military address, you may request shipping by the United States Postal Service by telephone for any order (except pallet quantities.)
 We recommend placing your order by 12PM CST to have your order shipped out the same day.

 FedEx Freight LTL - Orders totaling over 300 pounds total weight or orders with pallet quantities are eligible to ship via FedEx Freight LTL.
 This option will display if your order qualifies.
 We receive incredible discounts on LTL shipping, and we pass these savings on to our customers.